 Some examples that people have applied under (although not all were accepted asylum petitions), legal scholar Maryellen Fullerton identifies in her article, A Comparative Look at Refugee Status Based on Persecution Due to Membership in a Particular Social Group.
-The examples she cites (again not all successful) are: “taxi drivers in El Salvador, the military in Guatemala, the educated elite in Ghana, hereditary chiefs of the Esubete people in Nigeria, young working class males of military age in El Salvador, the social circle of Imelda Marcos in the Philippines, large landowners in the Philippines, cheesemakers in El Salvador, families, women previously raped and beaten by guerrilla forces, and homosexual men.”
+The examples she cites (again not all successful) are: “taxi drivers in El Salvador, the military in Guatemala, the educated elite in Ghana, hereditary chiefs of the Esubete people in Nigeria, young working-class males of military age in El Salvador, the social circle of Imelda Marcos in the Philippines, large landowners in the Philippines, cheesemakers in El Salvador, families, women previously raped and beaten by guerrilla forces and homosexual men.”

-Thus, as you can see, the Particular Social Group category does not have be based around race, gender can be a component of a social group, and the groups can be quite flexible.
+Thus, as you can see, the Particular Social Group category does not have to be based on race, gender can be a component of a social group, and the groups can be quite flexible.
 So what then, is important when determining if you faced persecution based on your membership in your social group?
 It first needs to be acknowledged that there has been a lot of inconsistency as to what courts accept as a real “Particular Social Group” for legal purposes.
 However, the Board of Immigration Appeals has determined that:

-1. That the persons in the group must share a common characteristic, and this common characteristic “must be one that members of the group either cannot change, or should not be required to change.”
+1. That the persons in the group must share a common characteristic, and this common characteristic “must be one that members of the group either cannot change or should not be required to change.”

 In the “taxi drivers in El Salvador” example that Maryellen Fullerton references in her article above, which is from a famous asylum Board of Immigration Appeals (BIA) case, Matter of Acosta, this social group was denied as a viable social group for asylum purposes.
-The reason being, was that the claim was premised on the fact that the applicant feared persecution because of his and his taxi collective’s (a labor organization) failure to comply with work stoppages forced upon public transportation by guerilla forces.
-Taxi drivers had already been killed for failing to comply with the work stoppages, but the court found that although the social group shared a common characteristic–they were all taxi drivers–this characteristic was not thought of something they “should not be required to change.”
+The reason being was that the claim was premised on the fact that the applicant feared persecution because of his and his taxi collective’s (a labor organization) failure to comply with work stoppages forced upon public transportation by guerilla forces.
+Taxi drivers had already been killed for failing to comply with the work stoppages, but the court found that although the social group shared a common characteristic–they were all taxi drivers–this characteristic was not thought of as something they “should not be required to change.”
 The court basically reasoned that they could change jobs to avoid being harmed, or that they could comply with the guerrillas and cease work.

 In contrast to this example, “gay men with female sexual identities in Mexico,” was found to qualify in a case, because these characteristics: being gay and having a female sexual identity, were considered characteristics of a group that the people in the group should not have to change (See, Matter of Acosta, 19 I&N Dec.
 211 (BIA 1985), at 233.).
 Also, groups based on gender and blood relationships have been found to qualify as these aren’t able to be changed (Immigration Law and Procedure, § [sec.
 3304]).

 The common characteristic could also be something from the past that everyone in the group holds in common that they cannot change.
-A made up example of this could be, “Canadians of Quebec who protested for independence from Canada in the 1990s.”
+A made-up example of this could be, “Canadians of Quebec who protested for independence from Canada in the 1990s.”
 A person cannot change what they did in the nineties years later, and every Canadian from Quebec who protested in the 1990s for an Independent Quebec would share this common characteristic.
-This is a made up example but it is intended to show you that Particular Social Groups can overlap with Political Opinion often, and there may be more than one basis for claiming asylum.
-It is unclear if that example we made up would qualify however, because some courts consider it important that the past experience is “fundamental to members’ identities” (Immigration Law and Procedure, § [sec.
+This is a made-up example but it is intended to show you that Particular Social Groups can overlap with Political Opinion often, and there may be more than one basis for claiming asylum.
+It is unclear if that example we made up would qualify however, because some courts consider it important that past experience is “fundamental to members’ identities” (Immigration Law and Procedure, § [sec.
 3304]).
 Whether protesting in the nineties for an independent Quebec is fundamental to one’s identity (especially since many years have gone by), would be a tough call for a court to make.
 Again, it is important to emphasize that there is much inconsistency between the cases and the courts that have decided asylum issues on appeal.
 Thus, that group might be accepted by one court, but rejected by another.
-It it is very important and highly advisable that a person looking to petition for asylum on the grounds of particular social group should seek the help of an experienced immigration lawyer.
+It is very important and highly advisable that a person looking to petition for asylum on the grounds of a particular social group should seek the help of an experienced immigration lawyer.
 This article is simply intended to provide basic information about Particular Social Groups and to get you thinking and informed; it is not intended as legal advice.

 2. Another factor that the Board of Immigration Appeals has found important is that the group must be sufficiently, “socially distinct.”
 What this really means to quote the Board of Immigration Appeals is that: “a group need not be seen by society; it must instead be perceived as a group by society” (See, Matter of W-G-R-, 26 I. & N. at 216 ).
 This has two components: 1.
 “Whether the group self-identifies as a group,” AND, 2.
 “Whether society as a whole recognizes the group” (Immigration Law and Procedure, § [sec.
 3304]).
-This is a subjective criteria much like the requirement that the group share a common characteristic.
-Thus, meeting this requirement is a case by case determination and it can be tricky.
+This is a subjective criteria, much like the requirement that the group share a common characteristic.
+Thus, meeting this requirement is a case-by-case determination and it can be tricky.
 Again, there is no substitute for the advice of an experienced immigration attorney.

 3. The applicant must establish that they are part of the Particular Social Group.
 This may seem like an obvious requirement, but proving membership in the group will be on the applicant to prove when applying.
 AND,